LM TLN - 22 SQ

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Wide application in advanced technologically fields – are utilized in HDD drives, electric motors, medical equipment and various technologically advanced devices.
+- Wide application in the industry of new technologies – are utilized in computer drives, electric motors, medical apparatus or very advanced devices.

 Disadvantages of neodymium magnets: